 We’re writing a series of blogs about the first few weeks of an eaglet’s life.
 An eaglet spends roughly 75 to 80 days in the nest.
 For about the first half, it grows and gains weight.
 For about the second half, it grows flight feathers and starts developing the skills it will need post-fledge.
 We will focus on week two in this blog.

 Gary Bortolotti wrote that bald eagles might gain more weight per day than any other North American bird, although the majority of their weight gain occurs within the first 30-40 days.
 This rapid weight growth is fueled by their nutrient-rich diet of meat.
-We watched DN13 and DN14 chow down on fish, more fish, a few furry UFOs, and yet more fish!
-Little crops swelled and our well-fed eaglets began broadening their world as they explored the North nest, causing no end of worry to watchers!
+We watched DH2 chow down on fish, more fish, a rabbit, a duck, and yet more fish!
+On April 18, DH2 seemed to go from a tiny hatchling to a great big nestling in just one day!

-Who feeds more: DNF or Mr. North?
-As of April 5:
+Who feeds more: HM or HD?
+As of April 17:

-- Mr. North and DNF fed the eaglets a whopping 123 times!
-Remember, they went from roughly three ounces to one pound last week, increasing their weight about five times in just seven days.
+- HM and HD fed DH2 a whopping 84 times!
+Remember, DH2 went from roughly three ounces to one pound last week, increasing its weight about five times in just seven days.
 That takes a lot of food!

-In the week to come, we’ll be looking for:
+During the second week, we’ll be looking for:

 - Preening: When birds preen, they remove dust, dirt and parasites from their feathers and align each feather in its optimum position.
 Their exploratory downy nibbles mark an important first step on the road to feather care.

 - The emergence of thermal down: Thermal down begins to emerge!
 A hatchling eaglet’s fuzzy white natal down doesn’t assist thermoregulation, aka controlling one’s temperature.
 Denser thermal down provides more insulation and helps nestling eaglets keep their body temperatures at a relatively constant 105’ish degrees.